-If you are marrying someone from Ukraine, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.
+If you are marrying someone from Ukraine, and plan to sponsor your new husband or wife for a U.S. marriage-based green card (lawful permanent residence), here is some important legal and practical information.

 If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you make it through the application process.
 This can take several months.

-If you are not yet married and your fiancé is still in Ukraine, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
+If you are not yet married and your fiancé is still in Ukraine, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in the United States.
+After the wedding, your new spouse can apply for a green card, if desired.

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove: